Code-Institute-Submissions/Visit-East-Cork/README.md

     - This project uses the GitHub hosting service and is saved in a GitHub repository.

 - **[Google Drive](ttps://drive.google.com/)**
-    - The wireframe PNG files are saved to a Google Drive account and are openly accessible.
+    - The Testing Document and Wireframe PNG files are saved to a Google Drive account and are openly accessible.
 ***
 <span id="test"></span>